pypi/warehouse/docs/user/project_metadata.md

 !!! warning

-    An URL being verified only attests that the URL is under control of the PyPI package owner at the time of verification, and does not imply any additional safety about that URL or any other relationship to the project in question.
+    A URL being verified only attests that the URL is under control of the PyPI package owner at the time of verification, and does not imply any additional safety about that URL or any other relationship to the project in question.